Good Dog NYC DOE Preparation & Certification

 As an added benefit of this program, you and your dog can be designated a Certified Therapy Dog Team of The Good Dog Foundation (at no additional cost) – you and your dog will then have the opportunity for Good Dog’s Visit Coordination Team to schedule therapy dog visits for you to help a wide variety of populations, including patients in hospital and long-term care facilities, at-risk youth, veterans, and kids in reading programs.

 To be candidates for this program, dogs must:

-- Have solid basic obedience skills such as Sit, Stay, Down, and Leave It.
+Be able to perform basic obedience skills such as Sit, Stay, Down, and Leave It on the first try.

 - Walk politely on a loose leash on a flat collar or harness, and may not jump to greet people.

 - Have lived with their current owner for at least 4 months

 They also must demonstrate to the trainer a love of greeting and engaging with strangers without hesitation or avoidance.

 If your dog displays the following behaviors, he/she may not be suitable for therapy work:

 - Aggression toward humans (including resource guarding)